Math modelling major

 - Hilbertian bases, examples

-- Application to the resolution of a diffusion equation in the bounded domain intervening in biology
+- Application to elliptic equations in bounded domain arising in biology

 Evaluation: project and final written exam